 rents for them.

 Schostal, alla cittą di Vienna was one of the few family run shops which managed to survive until 2010.
-A branch of an Austrian firm, it lost the reference to Vienna during World War I, but it did not lose the tradition of orderly displaying its goods and giving clear notice of their price and quality.
+A branch of an Austrian firm, it lost the reference to Vienna during World War I, but it did not lose the tradition of orderly displaying its goods and giving clear notice of their price and quality, as you can see also in the image used as background for this page.